j-s-correa/RDAMP---Sales-Analysis/README.md

 ### 5. Sales Channel Analysis: Online vs In-Store
 Created a PivotTable with the percentage of total sales and revenue:
-- Online Sales: 51.50% of total, contributing £8.47M in revenue
+- Online Sales: 51.50% of the total, contributing £8.47M in revenue
 - In-Store Sales: 48.50%, contributing £7.96M

 Margins and profitability may differ even if sales volume is similar.